cw/vivoactive-hr-watchface/README.md

 # Vivoactive HR Watchface
 [Garmin Connect IQ](http://developer.garmin.com/connect-iq/overview) 2.1 (preview) based watch face targeting the [vívoactive HR](https://forums.garmin.com/forumdisplay.php?584-vivoactive-HR)

+Garmin's SDK includes instructions to build projects with Eclipse, but I don't want to use Eclipse.
+This project provides a `build.sh` shell script instead of requiring Eclipse.

 ## What's the intended use for this project?
 Primarily meant as a bootstrap watch face project as I learn more about the Connect IQ SDK.